A Study of XmAb®20717 in Subjects With Selected Advanced Solid Tumors

-- A life-threatening (Grade 4) immune-mediated adverse event related to prior immunotherapy.
+- A life-threatening (Grade 4) immune-mediated AE related to prior immunotherapy.

 - Failure to recover from any immune-related toxicity from prior cancer therapy to ≤ Grade 1, except if previous immune-related endocrinopathy is medically managed with hormone replacement therapy only.